 How do I apply?

-To apply for the programs available under AB131 you will use the Dream Application which will be available to students beginning January 1, 2016.
+To apply for the programs available under AB131 you will use the Dream Application which will be available to students beginning October 1st of every year.
 The Dream Application will collect basic personal and income information to determine student eligibility for funding under AB131.

 Students will need to complete the Dream Application every year to determine eligibility for state and institutional aid.
 Students should complete and submit the Stanislaus State AB540 Affidavit (California Non-Resident Tuition Exemption Request form) in order to begin a review of your eligibility.